wellhungwguy/My-Wallet-V3-iOS/Modules/Money/README.md

 # Money

-The Money Package encompasses the models that represent fiat and crypto currencies.
-There are also services that returns Blockchain supported assets and enabled currencies for users.
+The Money package encompasses all models and services necessary to provide a consumer framework and/or app with data about supported currencies and networks, prices of those currencies, and mathematical operations on top of money values.

 ## Key Classes